-The second report for year 7 contains our usual assessment information and feedback For KS3 Students.
-For the first time we will publish student reports to the My Child At School (MCAS) app so that in future your child's reports will be accessible on device.
-If you haven't yet downloaded MCAS I would urge you to.
-Not only do you get access to academic reports, but you can see their attendance, meals, time table, etc. as well as contacting us directly, all on your chosen device.
+The final report for Year 8 contains our usual assessment information and feedback for KS3 Students.
+The report will also be available in your My Child At School (MCAS) app.
+If you haven't yet downloaded MCAS, I would urge you to do so.
+Not only do you get access to academic reports, but you can see your child's attendance, meals, timetable, as well as contacting us directly, all on your chosen device.
 Please see our website for additional details about MCAS.